 The origins of Treu House of Munch, Inc. stretch back to the 19th Century when Joseph Munch founded the J. Munch & Sons Company in 1875 in East Toledo.
-The original business, located at the corner of Front and Main Street, included a department store, restaurant and cigar store in addition to the wholesale beer, wine and liquor business.
-In 1892, the business moved one block away to the newly constructed Munch Building that housed the prestigious Arlington Hotel.
-The first telephone installed in East Toledo was at this location and the first electric light in East Toledo was installed outside the business.
+The original business included a department store, restaurant and cigar store in addition to the wholesale beer, wine and liquor business.
+The first telephone installed in East Toledo was at the company’s location at Front and Main Streets, and the first electric light in East Toledo was installed outside the business.

-House of Munch, as the company became to be known, was appointed the first wholesale distributor for the Stroh Brewery of Detroit, Michigan in 1909.
-Shortly thereafter, House of Munch acquired the rights to distribute the Anheuser-Busch brands.
-But in 1918, Prohibition forced the company to give up beer distribution and it returned to selling candies and confections.
+House of Munch, as the company came to be known, was appointed the first wholesale distributor for the Stroh Brewery in 1909, and shortly thereafter House of Munch acquired the rights to distribute the Anheuser-Busch brands.
+But in 1918, Prohibition forced the company to give up beer distribution and returned to selling candies and confections.

-While surviving Prohibition was a difficult challenge, the Depression nearly proved to be a knockout punch for the company.
-But John Stroh of the Stroh Brewery Company introduced Leo Munch, Joseph’s son, to a Saginaw Michigan beer distributor by the name of Max Treu.
-In 1934, Munch and Treu each put up $10,000 to form Treu House of Munch, Inc., distributing Stroh’s and Pepsi Cola products.
+Surviving Prohibition was a difficult challenge and the Depression nearly proved to be a knockout punch, but John Stroh of the Stroh Brewery Company introduced Leo Munch – Joseph’s son – to a Saginaw Michigan beer distributor.
+In 1934, Leo Munch and Max Treu each put up $10,000 to form Treu House of Munch, Inc., distributing Stroh’s and Pepsi Cola products.

-Today, Treu House of Munch is owned by Richard G. Esser and Rich’s son Todd.
-Company officers include, Richard G. Esser – CEO/Chairman, Todd R. Esser – President, Gregory P. Hipp – Vice President/General Manager, Richard C. Niehaus – Vice President of Retail Sales & Merchandising, John Miller – Vice President of Sales & Marketing and James W. Layman – Secretary/Treasurer and CFO.
+Today, Treu House of Munch is owned by Todd Esser, son of Rich Esser and Grandson of Richard A. Esser and Tracey Perkins, daughter of Rich Esser.
+Company officers include, Todd Esser – President and CEO, Richard C. Niehaus – Vice President of Retail Sales & Merchandising, Gregory P. Hipp – Vice President Operations, and James W. Layman – CFO.